PackagePages/LaravelPackage.com/docs/08-models-and-migrations.md

 }
 ```

-Now, we can run `composer test` to run all of our tests and `composer test-f` followed by a name of a test method to only run that test.
+Now, we can run `composer test` to run all of our tests and `composer test-f` followed by a name of a test method/class to only run that test.

 When we run `composer test-f a_post_has_a_title`, it leads us to the following error: